datamllab/rlcard/README.md

 * **Avg.
 InfoSet Size:** the average number of states in a single information set
 * **Action Size:** the size of the action space (without abstraction)

-**Note:** For some of the large card games, obtaining the some of the statistics is computationally challenging, and thus they are 'unknown' to us.
+**Note:** For some of the large card games, obtaining some of the statistics is computationally challenging, and thus they are 'unknown' to us.

 | Game                     | InfoSet Number  |Avg.
 InfoSet Size | Action Size |Status  |
 | ------------------------ |:--------------:| :-------:|:------:| :-------:|